-I believe that diet, alongside of other therapies, can play an extremely important role in healing the body of cancer.
+I believe that diet, alongside other therapies, can play an extremely important role in healing the body of cancer.
 And more specifically, I believe that one of the more important parts of that diet should include bone broth.

 Let’s think for a moment…what if your grandma was right?!

 Seriously, what if that chicken soup really WAS good for the soul?
-I know that it always made me feel better when I was sick.
+I know it always made me feel better when I was sick.
 And to this day, people still correlate chicken soup with being ill.

 And what is chicken soup…is it the chicken?
 The veggies?
 The broth?
 Actually, I think it’s a combination of all 3 that gives this super food a reason to be in everyone’s daily routine for better health.

 So, what is bone broth?